 The major downfall of liquid eyeliner is you need to learn to control it.
 Liquid eyeliner is a tricky one to master, and even when you think you’ve nailed it, there are still occasions when the lines just won’t work.

-For beginners, start with pencil.
+For beginners, start with a pencil.
 This is ideal for softer looks.
 Use liquid if you want a sharp eye and have a steady hand.
+Especially if you’re trying to do something like putting eyeliner on your waterline.

 Is brush or felt tip eyeliner better?